Listed buildings in Northallerton

 Northallerton is a civil parish in the county of North Yorkshire, England.
 It contains 66 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade I, the highest of the three grades, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.
 The parish contains the market town of Northallerton and the surrounding area.
 Most of the listed buildings are houses, cottages and associated structures, shops and offices.
-The others include churches, a hotel and public houses, a workshop, a police station, converted parts of a former prison, and a town hall.
+The others include churches, a hotel and public houses, a workshop, a former police station, converted parts of a former prison, and a town hall.